 Long-term (chronic) health problems may increase a child’s risk of getting a medicine

-What are the symptoms of medicine rashes?
+What are the symptoms of medicine rashes in a child?

 The symptoms of medicine rashes can vary.
 But they may be similar to rashes caused